-The Council on Adult and Experiential Learning (CAEL) has been recognized for almost 40 years as the leader in setting industry-wide standards, and is referenced by all major accrediting associations.
-In its most recent publication on the topic, "Assessing Learning: Standards, Principles, & Procedures," the authors renew CAEL's Ten Quality Assurance Principles.
+The Council on Adult and Experiential Learning (CAEL) has been recognized for over 40 years as the leader in setting industry-wide standards, and is referenced by all major accrediting associations.
+In its most recent publication on the topic, "Ten Standards for Assessing Learning," the authors renew CAEL's Ten Quality Assurance Principles.

-- Credit or its equivalent should be awarded only for learning, and not for experience.
-Merely having experiences cannot be translated into credit any more than showing up to class and not doing any work is worth a college degree. - Assessment should be based on standards and criteria for the level of acceptable learning that has been officially approved.
-Southeastern awards credit based on the guidelines in this Handbook, not based upon arrangements or relationships between students and faculty outside of this manual. - 3.
-Assessment should be treated as an integral part of learning, not separate from it, and should be based on an understanding of learning processes.
+- Credit or competencies are awarded only for evidence of learning, not for experience or time spent.
+Merely having experiences cannot be translated into credit any more than showing up to class and not doing any work is worth a college degree. - 2.
+Assessment is integral to learning because it leads to and enables future learning.
 Students are an active participant in the process.
-Students fully understand why they do or do not receive the credit awards they requested, and actually learn throughout the learning clarification and request process. - 4.
-The determination of credit awards and competence levels must be made by appropriate subject matter and academic or credentialing experts.
+Students fully understand why they do or do not receive the credit awards they requested, and actually learn throughout the learning clarification and request process. - Assessment is based on criteria for outcomes that are clearly articulated and shared among constituencies.
+Southeastern awards credit based on the guidelines in this Handbook, not based upon arrangements or relationships between students and faculty outside of this manual. - The determination of credit awards and competence levels must be made by appropriate subject matter and credentialing experts.
 Faculty with appropriate academic credentials make credit recommendations.

-- 5. Credit or other credentialing should be appropriate to the context in which it is awarded and accepted.
-Southeastern awards credit for prior learning that is applicable and usable towards students' degrees or academic programs. - 6.
-If awards are for credit, transcript entries should clearly describe what learning is being recognized and should be monitored to avoid giving credit twice for the same learning.
+- Assessment advances the broader purpose of equity and access for diverse individuals and groups.
+Southeastern awards these credits for prior learning in an accessible modality that is applicable and usable towards students' degrees or academic programs. - 6.
+Institutions proactively provide guidance and support for learners' full engagement in the assessment process.
 Experiential Learning Credit is transcripted as Prior Learning Assessment, showing the appropriate SEU course coding, course title, credit amount, and a grade of "CR" for credit.
 Credit is not awarded twice for the same learning.
 ELC credit will not replace previously earned Southeastern credits or passing grades.
-ELC credit will not raise or lower students' grade point averages. - 7.
-Policies, procedures, and criteria applied to assessment should be fully disclosed and prominently available for all parties involved in the assessment process.
+ELC credit will not raise or lower students' grade point averages.

+- 7. Assessment policies and procedures are the result of inclusive deliberation and are shared with all constituencies.
 This is addressed via this Handbook. - 8.
-Fees charged for assessment should be based on the services performed in the process and not determined by the amount of credit awarded.
+Fees charged for assessment are based on the services performed in the process rather than the credit awarded.
 Students do not pay for Specialized Professional Training or credits received in transfer from other educational institutions.
-Students pay a Learning Essay Assessment Fee prior to the awarding of credit based on the amount of credit submitted for assessment, not upon the credits awarded.
-Learning Essay credits cannot be applied to financial aid awards or used for financial aid purposes. - All personnel involved in the assessment of learning should pursue and receive adequate training and continued professional development for the functions they perform.
+Students pay a Learning Artifact Assessment Fee prior to the awarding of credit based on the amount of credit submitted for assessment, not upon the credits awarded.
+Learning Artifact credits cannot be applied to financial aid awards or used for financial aid purposes. - All practitioners involved in the assessment process pursue and receive adequate training and continuing professional development for the functions they perform.
 Training is required for all faculty assessors and those involved in serving ELC students. - 10.
-Assessment programs should be regularly monitored, reviewed, evaluated, and revised as needed to reflect changes in the needs being served, the purposes being met, and the state of the assessment arts.
+Assessment programs are regularly monitored, evaluated and revised to respond to institutional and learner needs.
 The awarding of all credit falls under the Provost and the academic affairs offices in coordination with the respective academic deans.
 As such, it is evaluated regularly.